pmcharrison/psynet-mirror/docs/developer/making_a_release.rst

 .. note::

-    You need to have the `twine` package installed; install/upgrade it with ``python3 -m pip install --upgrade twine`` if you haven't yet)
+    You need to have the `twine` package installed; install/upgrade it with ``python3 -m pip3 install --upgrade twine`` if you haven't yet)

 .. code-block:: console